Adelaide Showground: Speedway

-Other Uses
+Other uses

 The main arena was also the home ground of the West Adelaide Football Club in the South Australian National Football League from 1927 until it was taken over by the Australian Army after the 1939 season due to the outbreak of World War II.
 West Adelaide would win the SANFL premiership in 1927, their first year based at the Showground.
 West Adelaide merged with the Glenelg Football Club during WW2, and from 1940 were forced to play their home games at the Adelaide Oval until their current home, Richmond Oval, was opened in 1958.
 West Adelaide remain the only SANFL team to use the Showground as their home ground, though in the 2000s there were (ultimately false) rumours that the Sturt Football Club were looking play night football at the Showground (Wayville is in Sturt's Adelaide zone with their home ground Unley Oval just over 2 km away from the Showground).
 Despite the main arena having suitable lighting, Wayville has never been used for night football.

 The 510-metre-long track was also the home of harness racing in Adelaide from 1934 until 1973, when all meetings moved to the longer (845.50 metres), purpose-built Globe Derby Park which had opened in 1969.
 Wayville, which was shorter than most of the capital city trotting tracks in Australia, hosted the Inter Dominion championships on six occasions – 1937, 1949, 1954, 1958, 1963, and 1969.

 Other than hosting various outdoor events during the Royal Adelaide Show, the main arena also hosts the Adelaide leg of the annual Big Day Out music festival, as well as Monster Trucks and Motocross events such as the Supercross Masters.

 The showbag hall is used mainly for Adelaide Roller Derby home games.

 A pavilion at The Showgrounds was being used to vaccinate people against the COVID-19 virus in 2021.

 Centennial Hall

 Centennial Hall, built to celebrate the centenary of the founding of the Colony (later State) of South Australia, and to house the 1936 Centennial Empire Exhibition, was opened on 20 March 1936.
 It was considered to be a significant historical landmark, and was one of the few remaining examples of 1930s Art Deco architecture in Adelaide.

 However, the building developed "concrete cancer" and was closed at the end of the 2005 Royal Show because it was unsafe.
 Demolition of Centennial Hall commenced on Wednesday 18 July 2007.

-In addition to the exams and the shows, some of the more notable events held in Centennial Hall were:
+In addition to University exams and the Royal Adelaide Show, some of the more notable events held in Centennial Hall were: